Sam Cook - Chief Officer

 In her spare time, Sam is a lover of all things retro/vintage and enjoys going to the theatre, having tread the boards many years ago in local amateur dramatics.

-Elyse is our Knowledge and Support Officer and has worked for Healthwatch Salford since April 2019.
-In her role Elyse is responsible for the feedback and signposting enquiries we receive, along with leading on the marketing and communications for Healthwatch Salford.
+Elyse is our Operations Lead and has worked for Healthwatch Salford since April 2019.
+In her role, Elyse is responsible for the leading on the feedback and signposting enquiries we receive, along with leading on the marketing and communications for Healthwatch Salford.
 Elyse has a keen interest in mental health and is qualified as a Level 5 Counsellor and Psychotherapist.
 In her spare time Elyse enjoys going for long walks (that end in a cosy pub) with her husband and their very energetic dog, Cedric.

 Ali has been working part-time with Healthwatch Salford since November 2020, during which time she has been working on the following projects: working with Salford City Council on a large project looking at Equipment Services; working with the Northern Care Alliance on a large project looking at Home care services, and working on a project looking at young people’s mental health services.
 She has also worked on a national project with Healthwatch England on Adult Social Care focussing on putting a face to unmet needs.